Satellite Scenario Key Concepts

 overview of the technical terms frequently encountered in scenario visualization.

-A geodetic system uses coordinates (lat,lon,h) to represent position relative to a reference ellipsoid.
-All geodetic coordinates in satellite scenario use the WGS 84 as the reference ellipsoid.
+A geodetic system uses coordinates (lat, lon, h) to represent position relative to a reference ellipsoid.
+All geodetic coordinates in a satellite scenario use the World Geodetic System, 1984 (WGS 84), as the reference ellipsoid.
 The coordinate origin of WGS 84 is located at the center of mass of the Earth.

 lat is the latitude, which originates at the equator.
-More specifically, the latitude of a point is the angle a normal to the ellipsoid at that point makes with the equatorial plane, which contains the center and equator of the ellipsoid.
+More specifically, the latitude of a point is the angle normal to the ellipsoid at that point makes with the equatorial plane, which contains the center and equator of the ellipsoid.
 An angle of latitude is in the range [–90°, 90°].
-Positive latitudes correspond to north and negative latitudes correspond to south.
+Positive latitudes correspond to North and negative latitudes correspond to South.

 lon is the longitude, which originates at the prime meridian.
 More specifically, the longitude of a point is the angle that a plane containing the ellipsoid center and the meridian containing that point makes with the plane containing the ellipsoid center and prime meridian.
 Positive longitudes are measured in a counterclockwise direction from a vantage point above the North Pole.
 Typically, longitude is in the range [–180°, 180°] or [0°, 360°].